 Add capsicum and fry for one more minute.

-Add the fried cauliflower florets to the sauce and toss well.
+Now add the fried cauliflower florets to the sauce and toss well.

 Gobi Manchurian Recipe